 Responsibilities

-Identify who is responsible for each part ofimplementation .
+Identify who is responsible for each part of the implementation.
 Is one person creating all the designs?
-Do you have a content writer that is responsible for blogging, social media posting, etc.?
+Do you have a content writer responsible for blogging and posting on social media?

 Your marketing plan acts as your roadmap, clearly identifying the plan of action for your marketing efforts.
-Your marketing strategy
+Your marketing strategy, on the other hand, describes the overarching reason for how your marketing efforts will help you achieve your goals.

-Understanding the current state of your digital presence can identify what you really need from a digital marketing strategy.
-Our 20 minute marketing audit is totally free and will show you how you're ranking against your competitors, opportunities for improvement, and more.
-Request your Marketing Audit now.
+Understanding the current state of your digital presence can identify what you really need from a marketing strategy.
+A free 20-minute consultation with LAIRE CEO and Co-Founder, Todd Laire, will show you how you're ranking against your competitors, opportunities for improvement, and more.